5-whys/adh-rules/README.md

-# Adblock home - rules - for China regions
+# 5 whys Adblock home - rules - for China regions
 Adblock home rules for China regions (Mainland China, Hong Kong, Taiwan, Macau Users)

 # How to use